-26.8 Set Raised Areas
+28.8 Set Raised Areas

-The raise to antagonist cusp tips method aims to extend the region bounded by the curve to the antagonist jaw.

-The Follow cusp tips radius determines the virtual inflation of antagonist cusp tips, that will be used for the resulting splint shape fabrication.
+The Raise to Antagonist Cusp Tips (1) method aims to extend the region bounded by the curve to the antagonist jaw.
+The Follow cusp tips radius determines the virtual inflation of the antagonist cusp tips, that will be used for creating the resulting splint shape.
 A higher value will result in a flatter occlusal part of the splint, while lower values will result in a sharper indentation in the occlusal part of the splint.
 This value can be set by clicking on the slider.

-Raise to Plane raises the region bounded by the curve to the visualized plane.
+Raise to Plane (2) raises the region bounded by the curve to the visualized plane.